mathsaey/training_schedule/README.md

   contains a standalone version of the application, you may move it to the desired location.

+  - Elixir is not required to run the release, but it is recommended to keep it around to build future version of the project.

 - From the release folder, you can start the release with:
   `$ ./bin/entrypoint`.